Skip to content

 Calculate 9

-The Calculation Summary report includes much information.
-The first part compares flowing sprinklers and lists hose flows (different format for grids).
+The Calculation Summary report includes detailed information about the calc.
+The first section compares flowing sprinklers and lists hose flows (there is a different format for grid systems).

-• Actual Flow: Flow calculated from each head.
+• Actual Flow: Flow calculated from each sprinkler.

 • Required Flow: Minimum flow needed based on density, area, and pressure.